CTOlet/yii2-attachments/README.md

 Change log
 ----------

+- **Mar 4, 2015** -	    Added restrictions for number of maximum uploaded files.
 - **Mar 3, 2015** -	    Fix of the file-input widget id.
 - **Feb 13, 2015** -	Added restrictions to files (see point 1 in the Usage section), now use ```AttachmentsInput``` widget on the form view	instead of ```FileInput```
 - **Feb 11, 2015** -	Added preview of uploaded but not saved files and ```tableOptions``` property for widget